kirick13/redis-store/README.md

 Store you data in Redis and get it using indexes.

 That package designed to help you to build a database using Redis' commands and some simple Lua scripts.
-You can store documents similar to MongoDB, you can find them, order and perform simple aggregations.
+You can store documents similar to MongoDB, you can find them, sort and perform simple aggregations.
 It can be used, for example, to store and query some logs.

 Redis server will know nothing about your database: schema of your database is only described at redis client.